BrilliantPlugins/wp-geometa/README.md

  * Support spatial orderby
  * Add callbacks/hooks so that other plugins with custom tables (eg. Gravity Forms) could store geo data in a geo way.
+ * Check if spatial index is present before creating it on activation